-Advanced Reporting: Media Criticism (NYU)
+Advanced Reporting: Media Criticism (Spring 2017)

-As the 2016 frenzy gets under way, students will write an 800- to 1,000-word profile of a political journalist that examines his or her coverage and shifting responsibilities given new technology and need to be part of the social media conversation.
-Students should probe how the journalist hopes to stand apart amid a glut of 2016 reporting and commentary.
-Students are expected to interview the journalist being profiled in person or by phone and display a strong familiarity with their work for this first paper.
+Students should select a journalist who can reflect on the tumultuous 2016 election and who’ll be covering the White House as a significant part of his or her job in 2017.
+Students are expected to interview the journalist in person or by phone and display a strong familiarity with their work for this first paper.
 Students will post their completed profiles on Medium in a class collection.

-Reading: The following two books are required”
+Reading: The following three books are required:

 Michael Massing: Now They Tell Us: The American Press and Iraq

 Students will drop one grade (say, A to A- or B+ to B) if an assignment is turned in late.
-If the assignment is turned in more than 24 hours late, the student will lose two letters grades.
+If the assignment is turned in more than 24 hours late, the student will lose two grades.
 No papers will be accepted more than 48 hours after deadline.

-Grading: Class participation and attendance: 35% First paper: 15% Medium post: 10% Final paper: 40% Grade scale: A (96-100) A- (90-95) B+ (87-89) B (85-87) B- (80-84) C+ (77-79) C (75-77) C- (70-74) D (68-69) F (67 and below)
+Grading: Class participation and attendance: 35% First paper: 20% Medium post on final paper topic: 15% Final paper: 30% Grade scale: A (96-100) A- (90-95) B+ (87-89) B (85-87) B- (80-84) C+ (77-79) C (75-77) C- (70-74) D (68-69) F (67 and below)

 Ethics: Plagiarism and fabrication is not tolerated and will result in failure for the course.